 Export Multiple Texture Skins

-- Create a Multi/Sub-Object Material.
+- Create a (Master) Multi/Sub-Object Material.
 This material will store all of your skins.

-- Assign this material to the WWMT Source (the text icon that begins with
+- Assign this Master material to the WWMT Helper (the text icon that begins with

-WWMT:and has the name of your model) or select the material with the Pick Skin Material button in the WWMT Utilities that was added in WWMT 1.67.
+WWMT:and has the name of your model) or select the material with the Pick Skin Material button in the WWMT Utilities rollout.

-When you have done this, the QC will have a $texturegroup that lists all of these materials.
+When you have done this, the QC will have a $texturegroup that lists all of these materials when you export.

 - Each skin should have the same number of materials.
 This means that if your main model's material is a multimaterial with 5 submaterials, all skins should match this.
 If a skin doesn't need the same number of materials, simply assign one of the other materials to the unused slots.

 - The order of the materials in the Skin multimaterial remains consistent throughout the model.
 For parts of models that won't change materials between skins, keep the same material in the same slot of the skins.